 * to construct the time

-* @return the parameter value; if the value is SQL NULL
+* @return the parameter value; if the value is SQL NULL, the result is

 * @exception SQLException if a database access error occurs